TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/lab8.md

 To type `this` expressions, you first need to specify a name binding rule for `this`.
-Since `this` is nowhere specified explicitly, you need to add an implicit definition clause in NaBL to one of your existing name binding rules.
+Since `this` is nowhere specified explicitly, you need to add an implicit definition clause to one of your existing name binding rules in NaBL.
-An implicit definition adds an addition definition, with a different name, namespace, and type, to a name binding rule that already defines something.
-It has the following form:
+An implicit definition has the following form:

     ...: implicitly defines Namespace name of type t

+It adds an additional definition for `name` in namespace `Namespace` to a name binding rule that already defines some other name.

+Think about the scoping of `this` and what type it should have, then add an implicit definition for `this` to one of your existing name binding rules.
 You might want to reuse an existing namespace or define a new one for `this`.
 If you use a new namespace, you need to scope this namespace properly.
 As a name, use the constructor for `this`: `This()`.
 Implicit definitions can also have properties, which allows you to specify the type of `this`.

-Think about the scoping of `this` and what type it should have, then add an implicit definition for `this` to one of your existing name binding rules in NaBL.

 Next, you should specify a name binding rule in NaBL which resolves the `this` to the implicit definition you just added.
 Again, you should use the constructor for `this` as the name in this rule.